Skip to Main Content

 What is the cost?

-The Secondary Teaching for Mastery – Development project is fully funded by the Maths Hubs Programme so is free to participating schools, in 2024/25 schools received a £2000 grant to help towards the cost of supply.
+The Secondary Teaching for Mastery Work Groups are fully funded by the Maths Hubs Programme, so are free to participating schools.

 Register your interest for 2025-26